Aaronius/injectorjs/README.md

 ## API ##

 You can get a good feel for what injector.js is capable of by reading the [specs used for testing](https://github.com/Aaronius/injectorjs/blob/master/spec/spec.js).
 Even so, we'll go through some use cases below.

-This code is off-the-cuff so please report any errors you find.
+### Map and get

-Let's start out by creating an injector:
+Let's create an injector.

 ```js
 var injector = new Injector();